How did Dick Smith get $500,000 in franking credits?

 First, we're assuming Smith meant he'd received 500,000 in cash refunds, not just credits.

-The only way Smith could have received $500,000 in refunds is through a self managed super fund (SMSF), since any assets held in SMSFs have a tax rate of 0% if you're retired and 15% out of retirement.
+The only way Smith could have knowingly received $500,000 in refunds is through a self managed super fund (SMSF) or DIY super fund* since any assets held in SMSFs and super have a tax rate of 0% if you're retired and 15% out of retirement.

-Assuming that Smith is registered as retired and his fund carries zero tax burden, he must have received around $1.17 million in dividends in the 2016/17 FY.
+Assuming that Smith is registered as retired and his fund (let's say SMSF for the sake of simplicity) carries zero tax burden, he must have received around $1.17 million in dividends in the 2016/17 FY.
 And because he doesn't owe any tax on that – the government handed him an extra $500,000 as a special tax treat.